 3. Diversify Your Income

-You don’t want to be left without a paycheck if discrimination forces you to quit or leads to an unfair termination.
+You don’t want to be left without a paycheck if discrimination forces you to quit or leads to unfair termination.
 Furthermore, if your sole source of income comes from the job in which discrimination is taking place, you may be less willing to report inappropriate behavior.

 Finding ways to make extra cash, such as by starting a side hustle, can help you reduce your dependence on a single source of income.
 Although you may not be able to entirely replace your primary paycheck through a side gig, you will give yourself more options and buy yourself some time as you navigate the situation.

 It’s always good to have savings to fall back on, but it’s even more important to start building an emergency fund if you believe you are a victim of workplace discrimination.
 Should you quit your job or be fired, having that cushion will alleviate your stress and help you handle the situation more calmly and effectively.
 Aim to have enough money in your emergency fund to cover a few months of expenses while you look for a new job.

 If you don’t want to file a formal legal complaint just yet, you may feel more comfortable discussing your concerns with your manager (assuming they are not involved).
 This option can be especially helpful if you believe the discrimination is coming from a place of unconscious bias rather than willful maliciousness.